MP 55: Refurbishment and retirement

 In 1977, the trains underwent their mid-life refurbishment and received a darker blue livery similar to that of the MP 73.
 During the late 1980s, the RATP decided that it was time to retire the MP 55.
 Because of this, the trains were not repainted in the RATP's current mint green and white livery, however many trains were fitted with the RATP's current logo.
-The retirement process began in 1995, with the arrival of the newer MP 89CC trains on Line 1, and refurbished MP 59 trainsets from Line 4 gradually replaced all of the MP 55 trainsets.
+The retirement process began in 1995, with the arrival of the newer MP 89 CC trains on Line 1, and refurbished MP 59 trainsets from Line 4 gradually replaced all of the MP 55 trainsets.
 The final train was retired on January 30, 1999, completing the retirement process.

 Unlike the Sprague-Thomson, no MP 55 trainset was safeguarded in its entirety; nearly all of them were scrapped after their retirement.
 Only four cars were preserved, however: two by the RATP (AB.5517 and M.3011), one by Renault (M.3001), and the fourth by a private museum (M.3030).